Saunas and sweat lodges developed independently in very diverse cultures, from Finland to Native America to Russia and beyond.

 Unfortunately, most people who go to the sauna neglect some very important steps to enhance the opening and closing of the pores and therefore only reap partial benefits.

 Our bodies are miraculous machines.
-We are assaulted by germs and viruses everywhere, and even cancers cells are produced and eradicated on a daily basis.
+We are assaulted by germs and viruses everywhere and therefore it’s very important to keep our environment as clean as possible, just like experts from https://www.maidthis.com/ do.
+Even cancers cells are produced and eradicated on a daily basis.
 Yet most of us aren’t sick all the time.

 This is because our bodies inherently know how to stay balanced and fight off disease.